benbalter/benbalter.github.com/_posts/2014-03-13-pages-anchor-links.md

 title: Header hover anchor links on GitHub Pages using Jekyll
 layout: post
 comments: true
-description: "Encourage deep-linking of content by providing anchor links when a user hovers over a heading in your Jekyll posts and pages"
+description: Encourage deep-linking of content by providing anchor links when a user hovers over a heading in your Jekyll posts and pages
 ---

 If you've ever read a markdown file on GitHub, you may have noticed that hovering over a heading produces a visible, clickable anchor link.
 This is incredibly useful if you want to link someone to a particular heading or section, rather than the page as a whole, a practice known as "deep linking" of content.